donno/donno.github.io/docs/_posts/2025-12-31-end-of-year.md

     * Tony Hakw's Pro Sakter 3 + 4
-  * Overall, I probably aren't getting value out of this, if I do move to Black Ops 7, I will need to look at price of buying it out right to another year or two of Games Pass../
+  * Overall, I probably aren't getting value out of this, if I do move to Black Ops 7, I will need to look at price of buying it out right to another year or two of Games Pass.
 * Spyro
     * Didn't make any progress on the third game all year.
 * Diablo Immortals